timothyericsson/gMSADumper-ng/README.md

 Contributions are welcome.
 Open a pull request or an issue and include your test environment and the change you propose.

-## Acknowledgements
+## Previous Work and Acknowledgements

-Based on ideas and code from Impacket and other community tools.
-See original projects for deeper references.

-## License

-Include whichever license you prefer for your fork.
-If you are unsure, consider a permissive license such as MIT or Apache 2.0.
+Original project by @micahvandeusen

+Uses Impacket structures and ideas from community tools